pranavvadd/IRS-Scrapper-Backend/README.md

 A fully automated, cross-platform web scraper that extracts credentialed tax professionals from the official [IRS Return Preparer Office](https://irs.treasury.gov/rpo/rpo.jsf) site based on dynamic user input.
 Designed with clean modular architecture and robust input validation, this project utilizes Selenium, pandas, and Python 3 to efficiently collect and export structured data into CSV format.

-[Watch Demo Video](https://pranavvadd.github.io/IRS-Scraper-Backend/demo.mp4) *(Outdated: Same functionality, but current CSV styled differently: will update soon)*
+[Watch Demo Video](https://pranavvadd.github.io/IRS-Scraper-Backend/demo.mp4) *(Update: Will keep CSV formatted the same as a guide because this is the free version)*
 ---

 ## Key Highlights